cloudflare/cloudflare-docs/products/analytics/src/content/faq/web-analytics/index.md

 Web Analytics only displays client-side analytics.
 All Cloudflare customers who proxy their traffic also get analytics based on traffic at their edge.

-Currently users on Pro, Business, and Enterprise plans get advanced HTTP traffic analytics, which is the only way to see features like a breakdown of traffic by URL based on server-side analytics.
+Currently, users on Pro, Business, and Enterprise plans get advanced HTTP traffic analytics, which is the only way to see features like a breakdown of traffic by URL based on server-side analytics.

 ### Can I use Web Analytics with AMP?